carterwward/py-allotax/README.md

     pip install pandas pyhtml2pdf
     ```
 (*note: we will eventually package this repo and streamline installation.
 See `raw_requirements.txt` for versions and notes if trouble abounds.*)

+## Structure
+- inside `src`:
+    - <u>`generate_svg.py` is the main script to generate the pdf.
+You can run this from command line or in a notebook.</u>
+    - `AllotaxChart.js` and `generate_svg_minimum.js` are the JavaScript files calculating the data and generating the plot in HTML before piping when `generate_svg.py` is run.
+    - `utils.py` contains helper functions to convert your data files between `csv`, `json`, and `js` formats if needed.
+    - `convert/`: test data
+    - `data/`: where you can place your data
+    - `output_charts/`: where the output html and pdf will be saved (see output examples here)
+- `allo_diagram.drawio` is a diagram of the allotaxonometer ecosystem.
+- `raw_requirements.txt` contains the raw requirements for the project which will eventually be used for packaging.
+- Once you set up your ecosystem, you will see `node_modules/`, which will contain the `npm` packages.

 ## Usage instructions
 1. Verify your data is in the required format (`.json`) by seeing examples in `convert/test_data`.